zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §9

 The Correspondence Editor shall be responsible for coordinating communication between Submission Editors and Authors.
-This shall include connecting each Submission Editor with the Authors whose work he or she is to edit.
-The Correspondence Editor is responsible for keeping each Author updated on the status of his or her submission, as to whether it is pending approval, approved, digitally published, nominated for print publication, approved for print publication, nominated for departmental recognition, or approved for departmental recognition.
-The Correspondence Editor shall be sole given access, for the duration of his or her tenure, to the official Parnassus Journal e-mail account for external use, and is to have the responsibility to use it for all official Parnassus communications.
+This shall include connecting each Submission Editor with the Authors whose work they are to edit.
+The Correspondence Editor is responsible for keeping each Author updated on the status of submissions, as to whether it is pending approval, approved, digitally published, nominated for print publication, approved for print publication, nominated for departmental recognition, or approved for departmental recognition.
+The Correspondence Editor shall be sole given access, for the duration of the editor's tenure, to the official Parnassus Journal e-mail account for external use, and is to have the responsibility to use it for all official Parnassus communications.
 The Correspondence Editor is barred from taking part in votes of the Executive Board which decide on the approved or unapproved status of a submission.

 ##### §10